mathieu-aubin/c7repos/README.md

 ### CONTRIBUTING

 By all means and please, do not hesitate to send comments, ideas and/or pull requests.
-Looking forward for your input.